stabilityprotocol/stability/docs/GETTING-STARTED.md

 A Stability node uses 3 keys to operate:

-1. ECDSA key for ImOnline Pallet
-2. ECDSA key for Aura (Stability's consensus mechanism)
+1. ECDSA key for Aura (Stability's consensus mechanism)
-3. ED25519 key for Grandpa (Stability's finality mechanism)
+2. ED25519 key for Grandpa (Stability's finality mechanism)

 At Stability, we recommend generating a single SEED for all these keys and using it to produce all the necessary keys from it.